run2bizdocs/documentation/en-us/docs/4biz-helium/processes/capacity/use/register-capacity-indicators-type.md

 -   The system will present a screen with the types of Capacity Indicators registered and a filter with Name, Category and Status;

--   The user can select the option "**New**" to create a new type of Capacity Indicator or for each type listed the user can select:
+-   The user can select the option "**New**" to create a new type of Capacity Indicator or, for each type listed, the user can select:

     1.  **Edit** - to Change the Capacity Type